righettod/document-upload-protection/README.md

 # Description
-POC of an JEE web filter in order to protect an document upload application feature against "malicious" document submition.
+POC of an JEE web filter in order to protect an document upload application feature against "malicious" document submission.

 # Status